-The most recent review concluded that key controls for monitoring the ongoing compliance with legislation and tPR requirements are in place and working effectively.
+The most recent review carried out in December 2020, and reported to the Pensions Committee in March 2021, concluded that key controls for monitoring the ongoing compliance with legislation and tPR requirements are in place and working effectively.
 A review using the tPR scheme assessment tool confirmed there were no areas of concern.